soundsrc/git-lfs-fcgi/README.md

 *Warning: Not production ready*

 This is a lightweight implementation of a GIT LFS server using the v1 batch API.
-It can be run on it's own or as a FastCGI binary to plug into an existing webserver setup.
+It can be run on it's own or as a FastCGI binary for use with an existing webserver.

 ## Building from source